Menahem1/TagChecker/README.md

     }
   ],
   "SNSTopic": {
-    "TopicARN": "arn:aws:sns:eu-west-1:483090962619:NotifTagCheck",
+    "TopicARN": "arn:aws:sns:eu-west-1:AccountNumber:NotifTagChecker",
     "Notif": "unique"
   }
 }
 ```

-**4/** The child function stores the history of notifications sent in a JSON document that resides in the bucket `engie-infra-tagchecker` with a object key `ACCOUNT-ID.json`.
+**4/** The child function stores the history of notifications sent in a JSON document that resides in the bucket `name-of-your-bucket` with a object key `ACCOUNT-ID.json`.
 This history is needed to be able to wait `Timeout` minutes before re-sending a notification.

 ##  II.
 Configuration
 ### 1. For BU that want to use Tag Checker

-**1/Create an IAM role:** In IAM you need to create a new role for cross account access (Provide access between AWS accounts you own) and provide the Account ID of AWS Infra Account (782936146634), then attach the managed policy `ResourceGroupsandTagEditorReadOnlyAccess` to role name `InfraAccount-DO_NOT_DELETE`.
+**1/Create an IAM role:** In IAM you need to create a new role for cross account access (Provide access between AWS accounts you own) and provide the Account ID of AWS Infra Account/Parent, then attach the managed policy `ResourceGroupsandTagEditorReadOnlyAccess` to role name `YourRoleName`.

 In the IAM Role add a inline policy to enable the use of S3 and SNS for the lambda